 - Financial Aid (financial aid applications, status, awards, and other information).

 No. All information is available online (and is updated daily).
 The most effective way for students to manage their account is to access the balance due online.
+Your student can set you up as a proxy so that you can view their account 24/7 (directions available here).
 To avoid late payments, students should check their accounts after major changes to class schedules, board, or meal plans, or at least each month prior to the finance charge deadline.
 We also send out “e-bills” around the first business day of each month, which automatically goes to the student’s Covenant email address.
 If the student wishes to add a relative or other party’s email address, that can be done in the Records office.

 We send out electronic bills or “e-bills” via email around the first business day of every month.
 An electronic bill is available on demand by submitting this online form with the student’s Banner ID and the e-bill address on file.
 The system will generate a PDF file of the student account and will send it via e-mail.
 In addition to this method, a student can provide parents with a copy of these instructions and their Banner User ID and six-digit PIN.
 Parents can then access the student account directly in the Banner system on a regular basis or when new charges have been added that could affect the balance due.

 What if neither the student nor the parents pay the balance due by the end of each month?

 To encourage students and parents from delaying payments for classes and other services when due, the College charges a late payment fee of 1.17% per month on the unpaid balance as of 4:00 p.m. on the monthly deadline.

 How does my student receive tax notification forms?

 1098T forms and W2 forms are produced annually around the first of February, and these tax notification forms are placed in the student’s mailbox here on campus.
 After the student leaves Covenant, these forms are mailed to their permanent address in our system.
 While we cannot reprint a 1098T form, the information is available online on the student’s Banner account.